mak448a/Qtcord/README.md

 > [!CAUTION]
 > **Use at your own risk.** This is a fun side project.
 Using unofficial clients is technically against Discord's Terms of Service and *can* lead to your account being banned.
 I do not endorse or take responsibility for any account actions.

+> [!NOTE]
+> Make sure you're getting Qtcord from the right source!
+The official source is [mak448a/Qtcord](https://github.com/mak448a/Qtcord)!
 ---

 ![Screenshot of Qtcord](demos/demo4.png)